ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## New Next Edge Recommendation

-While intended TIPS usage is for the client to recieve a recommended starting edge in the TIPS summary, consume that edge, then construct all future URIs by incrementing the sequence count by 1, there may be cases in which the client needs to request a new next edge to consume.
-For example, if a client has an open TIPS view yet has not polled in a while, the client may requests the next logical incremental URI but the server has compacted the updates graph so it no longer exists.
+While intended TIPS usage is for the client to receive a recommended starting edge in the TIPS summary, consume that edge, then construct all future URIs by incrementing the sequence count by 1, there may be cases in which the client needs to request a new next edge to consume.
+For example, if a client has an open TIPS view yet has not polled in a while, the client may request the next logical incremental URI but the server has compacted the updates graph so it no longer exists.
 Thus, the client must request a new next edge to consume based on its current version of the resource.